 The Minnesota Community Access for Disability Inclusion Waiver (CADI), formerly called the Community Alternatives for Disabled Individuals Waiver, is a statewide program that provides financial assistance to eligible individuals to help them with the cost of services that enable them to remain living independently.
 This program enables persons who would otherwise require nursing home admittance to continue living in their own home, a relative’s home, an adult foster care home, or an assisted living facility.
-An array of benefits is available, including personal assistance, adult day care, homemaker services, respite care, and home modifications.
+An array of benefits are available.
+They include personal assistance, adult day care, homemaker services, respite care, and home modifications.

-CADI allows for Consumer Directed Community Supports (CDCS), which means it allows for consumer direction or self-direction, of certain services / benefits, such as vehicle and home modifications, as well as personal care services.
-This includes homemaker services, respite care, and assistance with day-to-day activities.
+CADI allows for Consumer Directed Community Supports (CDCS).
+It allows for consumer direction or self-direction of certain services and benefits.
+They include vehicle and home modifications, as well as personal care services.
+It also includes homemaker services, respite care, and assistance with day-to-day activities.
 Family members, such as adult children, may be hired given they are qualified for the necessary services.
 Spouses and other legal guardians are eligible to be paid caregivers.

 This waiver is administered by the Minnesota Department of Human Services Division of Disability Services.

 To be eligible for this waiver, there are multiple criteria that must be met.

 Minnesota residents must be under the age of 65 and must require a nursing home level of care.
 Individuals must be certified as disabled by the Social Security Administration or via the state medical review team.
 Depending on the level of disability, it may be possible that early-onset Alzheimer’s or another type of dementia could qualify an individual as disabled.
 The individual must also require a greater level of support than is offered via Medical Assistance (MA), which is the Medicaid program for Minnesota for low-income residents.